mattfranco04/a2-matthewfranco-a25/README.md

 - **RESTful endpoints:** The server supports adding, editing, and deleting meals with clear endpoints (`/submit`, `/update`, `/delete`).
   - _Challenge:_ Designing endpoints to be stateless and robust, and ensuring the client always receives the correct, updated data after each operation.
 - **Form validation:** The client prevents submission of incomplete forms.
+- **Date field:** The date field for each meal is added by the server.

 ### Design/Evaluation Achievements